Bouncing Off the Walls

 "Bouncing Off the Walls" is the debut single by the American punk rock band Sugarcult from their 2001 album Start Static.
+It was the lead single of the soundtrack to the film Van Wilder.

 Music video

 The music video for "Bouncing Off the Walls" features clips of the band and scenes from the film Van Wilder with Ryan Reynolds and Tara Reid.

 In popular culture

 "Bouncing Off the Walls" has appeared in various media.
 It was played in the background of the series premiere of the television show 24 and January 8, 2006 episode of America's Funniest Home Videos.
 Additionally, the song was featured on the soundtracks of the films Van Wilder and American Wedding.
 It was also featured in the Warren Miller documentary Off the Grid.
 The song was also featured in the 2002 game Big Air Freestyle.